 |directory with a certificate of allowed clients|

-It is essential to secure the private key against an unauthorized access.
+It is essential to secure the private key against unauthorized access.

-Private key generation and certificate signing request using utility
+Private key generation and certificate signing requests using

 Creation of self-signed certificate: